enxt/vagrantwp/README.md

-#Vagrant + Wordpress on basic Debian Wheezy64 with apache2 and MySQL
+#Vagrant + Wordpress
+##Debian Wheezy64

-This is a simple vagrant setup to get loaded with apache2 and mysql.
+This is a simple vagrant setup to get loaded with latest Wordpress for develop.

 ## Overview